Before you start

 The entries by field archetype supports dynamic pages, allowing authors to leverage a

 slug as a dynamic input.
-You can use this data type for other uses as well, such as finding Contentful entries by field value rather than using full-text search or other filters.
+You can use this data type for other uses as well, such as finding Contentstack entries by field value rather than using full-text search or other filters.

 For example, suppose you have a project map node with a dynamic path segment such as the slug

-post is a dynamic input for a blog post coming from Contentful.
-You can create a
+post, where post is a dynamic input for a blog post coming from Contentstack.
+You can create an

 post dynamic input with the